ammanath/100DaysOfCode/README.md

 - Fix issues in Simple permission in Audio app
 ## Day 93/100 - Mon, 13 Jul 2020  #100DaysOfCode  #Flutter
 **Today's Progress** :
 Worked on embedding fonts in the Agile app.
-Also started exploring audio to text packages.
+Also embedded fonts in the KK App.
 Link to work:
 https://github.com/ammanath/agileCards
 94	14-Jul